Skip to main content

 • Be in good standing with the county clerk's office

 Important: You cannot choose your own newspapers.
 The county clerk's designation is mandatory under Section 206.
+Online-only publications do not qualify.

 How to Get Current Newspaper Designations